Tears of Llorona Extra Añejo Tequila

 Tequila Extra Añejo

 Germán González puts his tears and his heart into a distinctive, etched bottle with the classic Llorona legend on the back.
-Extra-mature agaves are selected, Scotch, sherry and cognac barrels are used, and the blend is aged for around five years with the goal of achieving a Cognac, single-malt level of complexity.
-The release "will always be limited," according to González.
+Extra-mature agaves are selected and a proprietary yeast strain is used in a slow fermentation.
+Oak barrels which aged Scotch, sherry and cognac are used for maturation and aged for around five years.
+The blend is made with the goal of achieving a cognac or single-malt level of complexity.
+While most tequila is aged at 80 proof, this is bottled at 86 proof.
+The release will always be limited, according to González.

 Tequila Extra AñejoDistilled from 100% blue Weber agave, it is aged for at least 3 years in barrels not to exceed 600 liters.
 Any type of wood is acceptable, although ex-bourbon barrels are most common.
 Extra Añejo tequilas are also known as "ultra aged".